 Medical esthetics is a billion dollar industry that’s expected to continue to grow.
 In fact, the laser tattoo removal industry is expected to reach $83.2 million alone in the next four years.
 In 2013, nonsurgical cosmetic treatments increased by 13%.
-While woman had more than 8 million noninvasive cosmetic services that same year (90.8% total) it was also reported that men still made up 1 million, or 9.2%.
+While women had more than 8 million noninvasive cosmetic services that same year (90.8% total) it was also reported that men still made up 1 million, or 9.2%.
 With thousands of medical spas open across the United States, there is certainly room for more laser technicians.

 A Demand for Cosmetic Laser

 Because there is a demand for cosmetic laser treatments, there is also a demand for cosmetic laser technicians.
-Just like esthetician school, you must complete training in order to start working with cosmetic lasers.
+Just like esthetician school, you must complete training to start working with cosmetic lasers.
 But unlike esthetician school, it does not take months to complete a cosmetic laser program.
 The good news?
 It only takes two weeks.

 That may not seem right, but it’s true.
 National Laser Institute was the first to pioneer the cosmetic laser training curriculum over a decade ago.
 Since then, they’ve been successfully training fully knowledgeable laser technicians who are ready for the working world.

 “It’s normal for attendees to be nervous or apprehensive about training,” Silberman says.
 “Students often say ‘wow, how can I learn how to efficiently treat clients in two weeks with no prior background in the field?’
 But it’s possible.
-We train both in the classroom and through hands-on clinical training in our med spa so attendees gain the most comprehensive approach.”
+We train both in the classroom and through hands-on clinical training in our med spa, so attendees gain the most comprehensive approach.”

 Attendees aren’t taught by just one instructor, but many expert laser technicians, leading dermatologists and plastic surgeons in this industry.
 In the classroom, attendees learn the fundamentals of cosmetic laser: the Fitzpatrick scale, risks and benefits, how lasers affect types of skin, laser safety and more.
 Through clinical training, attendees gain hands-on experience with different types of advanced cosmetic lasers.
 By treating real clients under instructor supervision, attendees become comfortable and confident in handling cosmetic laser equipment and performing the best laser techniques for outstanding results.

-In this two week comprehensive laser training course, attendees learn a variety of cosmetic laser treatments.
+In this two-week comprehensive laser training course, attendees learn a variety of cosmetic laser treatments.
 These include laser hair removal, laser tattoo removal, IPL photofacials, fractional wrinkle reduction, cellulite reduction, laser stretch mark reduction, laser acne reduction, and many more.

-Laser training courses take place each month at National Laser Institute, but classes fill up rather quickly.
 If you’re interested in learning more about becoming a laser technician, you can fill out the form on the right or call 800-982-6817.